 According to the statistics from the National Institutes of Mental Health, it’s not uncommon for people with an addiction to have an underlying mental health disorder.
 This organization reports that, in 2014, an estimated 20.2 million U.S. adults had some type of substance use disorder.
 Among those individuals, 7.9 million also had a co-occurring mental illness.

 The question, then, is which came first?
 It’s not fully understood why some people form mental health complications when using drugs or alcohol and others do not.
-However, either mental disease or addiction can come first.
+However, either mental health disease or addiction can come first.

 For example, a person who is under a significant amount of stress and anxiety may begin to use drugs or alcohol as a way to stop thinking about the way they feel.
 When this happens, they can form a chemical dependency to that substance.
 In this case, the mental health disorder may play the largest role.